Sameer Khan

 Why AI Product Visibility Matters Now

 The way people shop is fundamentally changing.
-Instead of typing "blue running shoes size 10" into Google, consumers now ask AI assistants: "I need comfortable shoes for a 5K race, I'm a beginner runner with flat feet, and I prefer something that's not too flashy."
+Instead of typing "blue running shoes size 10" into Google, consumers now ask AI assistants natural questions — a shift we explore in depth in The Death of Keywords: Why Conversational Commerce is Taking Over.
 The AI interprets intent, evaluates options, and recommends specific products — often with a buy button built right into the conversation.

 This shift is accelerating fast.
 Gartner predicts a 25% decline in traditional search engine traffic by 2026 as users migrate to AI assistants.
 Meanwhile, AI-driven retail traffic surged 670% year-over-year on Cyber Monday 2025.
 The brands showing up in these AI conversations are capturing a new, high-converting channel.
 The brands that aren't are becoming invisible to a growing segment of shoppers.